Stuart Little 2: Production

-On February 15, 2001, it was announced that Rob Minkoff would return as director.
+On February 15, 2001, it was confirmed that Rob Minkoff would return as director.
 It was also confirmed that the original cast, including Geena Davis, Hugh Laurie, Jonathan Lipnicki, Michael J. Fox, Nathan Lane and Steve Zahn, would reprise their roles in the film.

 Principal photography began on March 5, 2001, and wrapped in June of that year.

 Following the September 11 terrorist attacks, parts of the Twin Towers soon ended up digitally removed and a number of scenes were re-shot.
 However, World Trade Center Building 7 still appears in some parts of the film.

 Reception

 Box office

 The film had an opening weekend gross of $15.1 million, ranking in second place narrowly behind Road to Perdition.
 The domestic total was $65 million and the worldwide total was $170 million against an estimated production budget of $120 million, less than its predecessor.

 Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 81% based on 124 reviews, with an average score of 6.90/10.
 The critical consensus reads, "Stuart Little 2 is a sweet, visually impressive sequel that provides wholesome entertainment for kids."
 On Metacritic, the film has a weighted average score of 66 out of 100 based on 29 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Ann Hornaday wrote a positive review in The Washington Post, noting how the film's idealized setting makes it family-friendly.
 Hornaday praised the vocal performances of Fox, Griffith, and Woods in their roles as Stuart, Margalo, and Falcon, respectively, as well as the characters' computer animation: "The animated characters engage in such natural movements and, more important, exude such subtle emotional expression that they mesh seamlessly with their live-action counterparts."
 Tom Shen of the Chicago Reader, described the film as "fairly formulaic", but praised its jokes as "hilarious", especially those coming from the character of Snowbell, the Littles' cat.